What types of gambling are legal in Idaho?

 - Bingo and raffles (registered charities and tribal casinos)

-The only form of gambling that is legal in the eyes of state law is off-track betting on horse and dog racing.
+The only form of legal online gambling in Idaho according to state law is off-track betting on horse and dog racing.
 BetAmerica, XpressBet, Idabet, TVG and Twin Spires are among the companies that accept bets from Idaho players.

 Daily fantasy sports are not legal in Idaho.
 The same goes for online poker, casino games or sports betting.